Peilin-FF/Peilin-FF.github.io/_pages/about.md

 - *2025.06*: &nbsp;🎓🎓 I reveived my bachelor's degree at Beihang University, thanks to my teachers and friends, miss you!
 - *2025.06*: &nbsp;🎉🎉 Our paper <font color=CornflowerBlue>LEGION</font> was accepted at <font color=Crimson>ICCV (Highlight)</font>.
 - *2025.01*: &nbsp;😊😊 I am excited to gain the opportunity to intern with the Multimodal Group at the **<font color=PaleVioletRed>Shanghai National AI Lab</font>** from Feb.
 2025.
 I look forward to collaborating with like-minded mentors and peers on interesting and meaningful work.
 - *2024.12*: &nbsp;😭😭 My first paper to ICLR 2025 was unfortunately rejected.
 While it's true that most people's first submission is full of ups and downs, I still feel quite heartbroken.
 I hope my revised version will stand out at ICML.
-Fightning💪!
+Fighting💪!
 - *2024.10*: &nbsp;🎉🎉 I successfully submitted my first paper to ICLR 2025 <font color=MediumVioletRed>(First Author)</font>, marking a milestone to my research career.
 I hope I will be more excellent in the future.

 # 📝 Publications